 Our lab is the world’s largest and most trusted private relationship testing laboratory with perfect scores on the last 16 inspections by the AABB, NYSDOH, and CAP, among others.
 This translates into the most accurate and reliable testing on the market.
 PaternityUSA offers world-class customer service and will help you with any question you may have along the way, even after you get your result.

 All test kits contain complete collection instructions.
 The collection process is simple.
 We need 4 swabs per person.
 The swabs should be rubbed against the inner cheek and gums, one for each quadrant of the mouth.
 The DNA will be in skin cells that are collected on the swabs in this procedure, not in the saliva.
 The samples should be placed in sample envelopes as instructed, label the envelopes, then put all sample envelopes the included prepaid mailing envelope to be sent by mail back to our laboratory.
-If you ordered the UPS 2 day return mailer, please be sure to take it to a UPS store or drop-box; do not put the UPS mailer in your mailbox or take it to the post office.

-We not only follow, but exceed the standards set forth by the American Association of Blood Banks (AABB) for performing ALL of our DNA paternity tests.
+Our lab not only follows, but exceed the standards set forth by the American Association of Blood Banks (AABB) for performing ALL of our DNA paternity tests.
 Because we use a high number of genetic markers, results usually are completely definitive.
 Our laboratory is the only lab to receive a special commendation from the AABB for our proprietary Dual Process.
 Our lab is the only laboratory in the world to employ these processes and standards.
 We run all of our tests twice to ensure every test is 100% accurate.
 We offer an Accuracy Guarantee.
 We employ specific testing procedures to protect against the accidental switching of samples and to maintain the complete confidentiality of our customers.

 A buccal swab is soft and resembles a large Q-Tip.
 It is used to collect a sample of cheek cells by simply rubbing the inside of the cheeks.
 It is as accurate as blood, as the DNA is the same.
 A person should, however, abstain from smoking, drinking coffee or tea for a few hours before taking a sample, and smokers should rinse and brush their cheeks with a toothbrush before swabbing.
 We ask that you allow the samples to dry completely to avoid contaminating the DNA material.